iifl-logo

 Secretarial Audit and Auditor:

-Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board had appointed M/s B.K.Barik & Associates (FCS: 5696, C.P.No: 3897), Practicing Company Secretary, Kolkata, for conducting Secretarial Audit of the Company for the Financial Year 2024-2025.
+Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and remuneration of Managerial Personnel) Rules, 2014, the Secretarial Auditors M/s B.K.Barik & Associates (FCS: 5696, C.P.No: 3897), Practicing Company Secretary, Kolkata, have furnished a certificate of their eligibility and consent to continue to act as the Secretarial Auditors of your Company for the Financial Year 2026-2027.

-The report of the Secretarial Auditors for the Financial Year 2024-2025 in Form MR-3 is annexed herewith as Annexure 4 to this report. the report is self-explanatory and does not call for any further comments.
+The report of the Secretarial Auditors for the Financial Year 2025-2026 in Form Mr-3 is annexed herewith as Annexure 4 to this report.
+The report is self-explanatory and does not call for any further comments.

 Internal Audit and Auditor: